Generative Datalog with Continuous Distributions: Sequential Probabilistic Chase

 \begin{theorem} Let\/ $\app$ be a measurable chase policy. \begin{enumerate} \item For all $D_{ \IN } \in \DD_{ \IN }$, the program $\G$ on input $D_{\IN}$ defines a sub-probabilistic database $\G_{\app} (D_{\IN})$ with respect to $\app$. \item For all sub-probabilistic databases $\D = ( \DD_{\IN}, \DDD_{\IN}, P )$, the program $\G$ on input $\D$ defines a sub-probabilistic database $\G_{\app}( \D )$ with respect to $\app$.\qedhere \end{enumerate} \end{theorem}

-For the first part of the above theorem, we let the initial distribution of \cref{cor:seqmarkov} be the Dirac one on the instance $D_0$.
-For the second part, the initial distribution is the sub-probability distribution of the input sub-probabilistic database.
+For the first part of the above theorem, we let the initial distribution of \cref{cor:seqmarkov} be the Dirac one on the instance $D_0$. \footnote{For the initial distributions, just a measure is needed.
+In particular, the problems of the Dirac distribution with respect to \cref{fac:gaudardhadwin} pointed out in \cref{ssec:paramdist} are irrelevant here.} For the second part, the initial distribution is the sub-probability distribution of the input sub-probabilistic database.
 Note that even if the input $\D$ is a probabilistic database (i.\,e. $P$ has total mass $1$), the output $D_{\app}$ may be a proper sub-probabilistic database.

 \begin{remark} In the end, we might want to get rid of the auxiliary relations that were created in the translation to the \EDL{} program.
 This can be done in a measurable way by a relational algebra view (cf. \cref{fac:measurableviews}), yielding again a sub-probabilistic database. \end{remark}